Today one of my meditation students asked me “How can I achieve self actualization with meditation?”

 - Our next need is love and the desire to belong.

-The peek of Maslow’s hierarchy of needs, self-actualization refers to deep characteristics that are hallmarks of an enlightened mind.
-These are characteristics exhibited by people who have achieved enlightenment (Read: How To get to Enlightenment).
+The peek of Maslow’s hierarchy of needs, self-actualization, refers to deep characteristics that are hallmarks of an enlightened mind.
+These are characteristics exhibited by people how have obtained self actualization.

 These are the highest traits an individual can possess, Maslow said, and importantly, they are not dependent on the lower needs.

 It might seem logical to think that to achieve self-actualization is a feat only the most gifted among us can achieve.
-But Maslow thought differently.
-He explained that the signs not any superhuman powers, but rather that the self-actualized individual is a regular mortal who has had nothing robbed of them.
+Maslow believed differently.
+He explained that the self-actualized ren’t superhuman, but rather that the self-actualized individual is a regular mortal who has had nothing robbed of them.

 ‘I think of the self-actualizing man not as an ordinary man with something added, but rather as the ordinary man with nothing taken away,’ Maslow said.